disk91/stm32-it-sdk/Doc/nvm.md

 Destination is the empty page, when the empty page aging is > 100 and 2x the min aging, we switch the pages to free low aging pages for next writes and clean also the pages not changing a lot

+### Garbage collection

+When only one single page is free, we must start a garbage collection.
+This will compact the entries by removing the cleared lines.
+We need to reduce the write cycle and avoid to have a major difference in term of aging.
+On top of this, certain value never change and we may group them in pages to reduce the page modifications. (these pages will be later swapped to offer more write cycles for a given var.

+Process:
+- concat in one page the most cleared pages to free one or more.
+- free the pages
+- look for pages to swap when we have aging < avg_aging && max_aging > 2*avg_aging && max_aging > 100